How to Move Photos from iPhone to iCloud Storage

 Yes, it is a boon for all users that with the help of iCloud service, they can upload their media (images, audio, videos, documents) on their devices.
 And congratulations it also includes Windows PC to iCloud and access and shares files anytime everywhere on any compatible device.

 Never lose your data by turning the iCloud Photo Library on your PC using Windows 7/8/10.
-Be it your important photos/videos, ensure to save it on a trustable and security proof iCloud server.
+Be it your important photos/videos, ensure to save them on a trustable and security-proof iCloud server.
 Moreover, you can sync your phone data to iCloud, which automatically saves up to 2TB of data.

 To have the privilege of iCloud service you need to know how to do it?
 Hence, we’ve come up with this full-fledged step-guide that tells about how to transfer photos from iPhone to iCloud.

 Steps for uploading photos from iPhone to iCloud

 First of all, calm down because Apple has made the uploading process of moving photos from iPhone to iCloud extremely easy.

 Here you go with the step guide for uploading photos from iPhone to iCloud.

 Step 1.
 Launch the Settings app from the springboard on your iPhone.